 For any beef burger we like to use at least 80% lean and 20% fat (i.e. 80/20).
 If you want an even juicier burger (who doesn’t?!), then 70/30 (30% fat to lean) is an even better bet, but it isn’t a common ratio.
 Local markets tend to carry a lot of 85/15, which is fine too, but 80/20 seems to be the sweet spot for us.

-We use 11/2 totals pounds of meat.
-1 1/4 of it is the beef, and then we add a small bit of the chorizo sausage.
+We use 1-½ total pounds of meat.
+1-¼ of it is the beef, and then we add ¼ pound of the chorizo sausage.
 It’s the right balance of that spice flavor for us.
 You can adjust the ratio to your preference.
 The more chorizo sausage, the spicier it will become.
 If you can’t find chorizo, then hot Italian sausage works as a nice alternative.

-Now when it comes to smoking your meat, we like to make our patties fairly thick (about 1-inch), so that they can stay on the smoker long enough to soak up some of that delicious smoky flavor without cooking all the way through.
+When smoking your meat, make the patties fairly thick (about 1-inch), so that they can stay on the smoker long enough to soak up some of that delicious smoky flavor without cooking all the way through.

-While the burgers are smoking, add the poblano peppers to the smoker so they soften at the same time.
+Chef’s Note: While the burgers are smoking, add the poblano peppers to the smoker so they soften at the same time.
+Alternatively you can use Anaheim chili as well.

 You don’t have to finish them on the grill.
 You can totally keep them on the smoker until they reach the recommended temp of 160, but if you want that sear, and I think you do, then I highly recommend taking that extra step and finish them over fire.
 Or you can finish over a medium heat in a cast iron pan on the stove top.